Tarana Burke and Ronan Farrow: The Power of Social Discourse and the Complexity of the #MeToo Movement (2018)

 New York social justice activist Tarana Burke, originator of the “MeToo” movement and among those recognized as Time magazine’s 2017 Person of the Year, and journalist Ronan Farrow, whose coverage of the multiple accusations of assault and harassment by Hollywood producer Harvey Weinstein helped earn The New Yorker a Pulitzer Prize, shared their perspectives on their work and the movement in April 2018.

-The wave of reported incidents of sexual assault and misconduct that followed the Harvey Weinstein exposé – involving entertainment personalities, politicians, educators, and others – has brought renewed attention and awareness to the widespread nature of this behavior.
-The movement has demonstrated that sexual assault and harassment persist despite the life-changing effect that sexual assault and harassment have on individuals, and despite systematic efforts to raise awareness, educate and alter behavior across many environments.
+The wave of reported incidents of sexual assault and misconduct that followed the Harvey Weinstein exposé – involving entertainment personalities, politicians, educators, and others – brought renewed attention and awareness to the widespread nature of this behavior.
+The movement demonstrated that sexual assault and harassment persist despite the life-changing effect that sexual assault and harassment have on individuals, and despite systematic efforts to raise awareness, educate and alter behavior across many environments.

 Burke, Senior Director of Programs at Brooklyn-based Girls for Gender Equity, has dedicated more than 25 years of her life to social justice and to laying the groundwork for a movement that was initially created to help young women of color who survived sexual abuse and assault.